Welcome to the Power Farming Cup

 What is it?

-That’s why we sponsor the Power Farming Cup, a rugby tournament for Waikato kids that awards points not only for tries, conversions and kicks, but for the sportsmanship of those on the field.
-Our referees will add their additional points before the conclusion of each game, making a great attitude on the pitch a crucial way to win.
-Ultimately, we want to make rugby a game that everyone can be proud to be a part of, whether you’re running with your team mates or supporting on the sides.
+The Power Farming Cup includes additional points during each game, making a great attitude on the field a crucial element of winning.
+Ultimately, we want to make rugby a game that everyone can be proud to be a part of.
+Whether you’re running with your teammates or supporting on the sideline.

 View terms and conditions